 Set up cron

-Starting with version 2.2, Magento creates a crontab for you.
-We add the Magento crontab to any configured crontab for the Magento file system owner.
-In other words, if you already set up crontabs for other extensions or applications, we add the Magento crontab to it.
+Starting with version 2.2, Commerce creates a crontab for you.
+We add the Commerce crontab to any configured crontab for the Commerce file system owner.
+In other words, if you already set up crontabs for other extensions or applications, we add the Commerce crontab to it.

 #~ MAGENTO START and